scperkins/EJEHardenberg.github.io/public/tech-blog/cgi-c-harp-3.md

 ####The Plan

 In this post we're going to install [Harp], and I'll show you some quick tricks and recipes in making our site look decent.
-Also, we'll also use [pure] css to have a decent looking base css file.
 Once the layout is in place we'll connect the front end to the backend with some simple javascript using [jquery].

 ####Install Harp